sweetie-bot-project/sweetie_bot/hmi/sweetie_bot_joint_trajectory_editor/README.md

 * If you are working with real robot `Set troque on/off` buttons can be used to switch servos on or off.
 Trajectory editor `set_torque_off` service (`std_srvs::SetBool`) to control servo state.
 (See `MainTorqueSwitch` controller from `sweetie_bot_controllers_joint_space` package).

-* New way point can be added in to ways.
+* New way point can be added in two ways.
 You can duplicate existing point or you can add current robot pose from `joint_state` (`sensor_msgs::JointState`) topic.
     To place robot in desired pose you can utilize `joint_state_publiser` GUI or MoviIt! rviz plugin.
 If you are working with real robot it can be placed in desired pose manually if the servos are turned off.